matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 SAFe attempts to manage the symptoms of unevenness, rather than eliminating the causes.
 It is a coping mechanism for organisations struggling with deep _Muri_ (dependencies, brittle systems, low trust) but unwilling or unable to reduce cognitive load or decouple teams.

-## These Ideas Are Not For Sale
+There is a growing body of critique and case studies suggesting that SAFe often reinforces the very flow problems it purports to solve.
+These arguments are well documented in works like [The SAFe Delusion](https://safedelusion.com/).

+---

+## These ideas are not for sale

-Obviously, the core ideas in this paper are not uniquely mine.
+Obviously, the core ideas in this white paper are not uniquely mine.
 They have been articulated before, clearly and generously, by practitioners and researchers who have been solving these problems for decades.
-What I have tried to do is consolidate them in context, highlighting modern practices and methods that have emerged as industry leading since the Poppendiecks' original work on **Lean Software Development**.
+What I have tried to do is consolidate them in context, highlighting the practices and methods that have emerged as industry leading since the Poppendiecks' original work on **Lean Software Development**.

 What makes these ideas so accessible is that their source texts aren't trying to sell you anything.
 They are not frameworks.
 They do not come with a mandatory certification path, a five-day training plan, proprietary toolchains, or a lucrative consultancy engagement.
 They are simply good ideas.
-Many aren't even new; we've had the playbook for over two decades.
+Many aren't even new; we've had the playbook for over three decades.

 They have been tested, refined, and over time, empirically proven to be the foundations of high-performing, sustainable, and humane technology organisations.
 They still hold up today because they were grounded in reality to begin with.

-### Recommended Reading
+### Recommended reading

 - **Accelerate**: The Science of Lean Software and DevOps (Nicole Forsgren, Jez Humble, Gene Kim)
 - **Continuous Delivery**: Reliable Software Releases through Build, Test, and Deployment Automation (Jez Humble, David Farley)